elysion/tekkituokio2/README.md

 ## Lenses

-> Lenses, also known as functional references, are a powerful way of looking at, constructing, and using functions on complex data types.
+> Ramda: Lenses, also known as functional references, are a powerful way of looking at, constructing, and using functions on complex data types.

+> partial.lenses: Optics decouple the operation to perform on element(s) of a data structure from the details of selecting the element(s) and the details of maintaining data structure invariants.
+> In other words, a selection algorithm and data structure invariant maintenance can be expressed as a composition of optics and used with many different operations.

 Advantages:
 * Declarative